-The CTU University Center for Energy Efficient Buildings has joined the management of the new COST Action focused on energy-plus neighborhoods (PED-EU-NET) as part of European cooperation in scientific and technological research.
+The CTU University Centre for Energy Efficient Buildings has joined the management of the new COST Action focused on energy-plus neighborhoods (PED-EU-NET) as part of European cooperation in scientific and technological research.
 The coordinator of the event is the German research institute Fraunhofer ISE, which specializes in the use of solar technologies in cities.

 The task of CTU UCEEB is to coordinate the working group that creates a database of complex local energy projects.
 It is therefore not only about plus districts, but also about other projects that bring the opportunity to be inspired by leaders in the urban innovation sector.
 Together with Demir Enerji (Turkey), the University of Bologna (Italy), the IREC research institute (Spain) and other event partners, we want to make relevant information about projects available to target groups of researchers and interested parties from municipalities across Europe.